MouseLand/suite2p/docs/settings.rst

 Settings (ops.npy)
 ------------------

-Here is a summary of all the parameters that the pipeline takes, and its default value.
+Suite2p can be run with different configurations using the ``ops`` dictionary.
+The ``ops`` dictionary will describe the settings used for a particular run of the pipeline.
+Here is a summary of all the parameters that the pipeline takes and their default values.

 Main settings
 ~~~~~~~~~~~~~